 Pianist and Writer

 Madelaine Jones is a London-based pianist and writer.
-She was the winner of the Gladys Puttick Extemporisation Competition 2012 along with duo partner and dancer Adam Russell, and was awarded an LCM London Schools and Teachers Award in 2011.
+She is a previous winner of the John Halford Piano Competition, and the Gladys Puttick Extemporisation Competition (along with duo partner and dancer Adam Russell) and was awarded an LCM London Schools and Teachers Award in 2011.
 Madelaine also has a passion for ensemble playing, duetting with soloists and working with choirs from an early age: her choral accompaniment experience has included working alongside the BBC Singers, the Medway Singers and the Walderslade Primary School Choir.
 Madelaine has a particular interest in early keyboard music and instruments, previously studying harpsichord with James Johnstone via an Early Music Scholarship at Trinity Laban.
 She has performed as a harpsichordist and chamber organist with the Trinity Laban Baroque Orchestra and Vocal Ensemble in the Greenwich International Early Music Festival.